Commerce Exam > Commerce Notes > Business Studies (BST) Class 11 > NCERT Solutions (Part - 1) - Forms of Business Organisation

 Question 3.
 State the important privileges available to a private company.

-Answer: A private company enjoys certain exemptions or privileges which are often not available to a public company.
-Some of the privileges enjoyed by a private company are given below.
+Answer: A private company enjoys several exemptions not available to a public company:

-(d) Lesser number of directors required for operations: A private company can continue operations with just two directors, whereas a public company must have at least three directors to continue its operations.
+(d) Fewer directors required: A private company can operate with two directors, while a public company requires at least three.

 Question 5: What is meant by 'partner by estoppel'?
 Explain.